 Note: All candidates attending interviews will be required to sign a Confidentiality Non-Disclosure statement, to ensure the integrity and security of the MMI process.
 Any violation of the signed statement will result in removal of the admissions process.

-Candidates offered interviews should be aware that the MMI is only scheduled once per year, over the course of two weekends.
+Candidates offered interviews should be aware that the MMI is only scheduled once per year.
 Rescheduling, regardless of the reason, will not be accommodated.

 MD - MMI (Invites have been sent for the MMI portion.
 Please check your inbox or spam/junk email folders)